Ensemble deep learning: A review: Ensemble Strategies:

 Active Learning is another popular topic in the deep learning area, which is also often used in conjunction with semi-supervised learning and ensemble learning.
 The key sight of this is to make the algorithm learning from less annotated data.
-Some conventional active learning algorithms, such as Query-By-Committee, have already adopted the idea of ensemble learning.
-In \cite{melville2003constructing,melville2004diverse}, the author explores using an ensemble method that builds a diverse committee. \cite{beluch2018power} discussed the power of ensembles for active learning is significantly better than Monte-Carlo Dropout and geometric approaches. \cite{sharma2018dti} shows some applications in drug-target interaction prediction.
+Some conventional active learning algorithms, such as Query-By-Committee (as shown in Fig~\ref{Fig:qbc}), have already adopted the idea of ensemble learning. \citet{melville2003constructing,melville2004diverse} explored an ensemble method that builds a diverse committee. \citet{beluch2018power} discussed the power of ensembles for active learning is significantly better than Monte-Carlo Dropout and geometric approaches. \citet{sharma2018dti} show some applications in drug-target interaction prediction.
 Ensemble active learning is also available to conquer the concept drift and class imbalance problem \cite{8543581}.